CuratorCat/pcc-archive.org/wiki/club/index.md

 [^1]: Quoted from PCC first blog post: [Welcome to Purrnelope’s Country Club](/posts/2021/07/14/post/welcome-to-pcc)

 Carlini8 is the founder of PCC.
 PCC has 3 companies[^2].
 One original company in the UK registered back in June 2021 for paying the team's salary and taxes[^3].
-Another company in BVI registered in December 2021 for PCC to launch its $TOKEN legally in the coming future[^4]. **[The PCC Team](./team.md)** currently consists of 8 full-time members of staff and 2 part-time members of staff.
+Another company in BVI registered in December 2021 for PCC to launch its $YARN legally[^4]. **[The PCC Team](./team.md)** currently consists of 8 full-time members of staff and 2 part-time members of staff.

 [^2]: 3 companies were mentioned in Carlini8's [interview by Lucky Trader](/posts/2022/02/25/3rd-party/lucky-trader).
 [^3]: The first company was mentioned many times in Carlini8's [interviews](/posts/tags/interview).
 [^4]: BVI company was mentioned in [interview by Lucky Trader](/posts/2022/02/25/3rd-party/lucky-trader), and time was mentioned in [interview by Talkenized](/posts/2022/04/27/3rd-party/talkenized).
-The $TOKEN has not released yet, "$TOKEN" here is a placeholder for it's to be launched token.

 ## Collections 😺 {#collections}

 **PCC Universe has 4 main [Collections](../collections/index.md): Cats, Kittens, Grandmas, and Tier 2 (TBA).
 And 3 other [Collections](../collections/index.md): Purrnelope's Exslusives, KittyVault Purrks and Purrnelope's Gift.**

-The 4 main collections are classified into 3 tiers, which will yield different amounts of $TOKEN per day.
-Exclusives collection also yield $TOKEN.
+The 4 main collections are classified into 3 tiers, which will yield different amounts of $YARN per day.
+Exclusives collection also yield $YARN.

 <span className="wikiPostListImgR">